pbmacintyre/RCCP_free/readme.txt

 Currently, yes.
 We are working on another edition that will allow for account only holders to make use of this plug in, but currently you do need to have a developer account.
 == Screenshots ==
 1. The Admin Configurations screen
-2. The Subscribers list management screen
+2. The Admin Configurations screen with Embedded Phone Tool enabled
-3. The Call request list management screen
+3. Manually add a new newsletter subscriber
+4. Generated opt-in eMail for newsletter subscriber
+5. Manager Subscribers list display
+6. Newsletter Signup Widget on Public side of website
+7. Call Me Request Widget on Public side of website
 == Changelog ==
 = 1.0 =
 * Initial version